 What is the age criteria for schools in Dubai?

-KHDA has announced a new ruling for age requirements.
-Schools that start the academic year in September 2021, the age limit for the new students will be:
+For schools that start the academic year in September, the age limit for the new students will be:

 And that’s all we have for you on the KHDA, the authoritative body that oversees the management and educational practices of all these top schools in Dubai.
 While many of these are British curriculum schools, some also follow other popular curricula, including the CBSE and IB programmes in Dubai.
-If you are looking for pocket-friendly options, luckily, there are many affordable schools in Dubai.
+If you are looking for pocket-friendly options, luckily, there are many affordable schools in Dubai as well.

 For more education-related information and updates, stay tuned to MyBayut.

 Cover Image Credits: KHDA